 To find out where you can watch our films, please visit the Documentaries section above.

-From 2026 on our focus is on the production of shorter art films, a new video podcast featuring in-depth conversations with professional art historians and – last not but not least – a series of essays about art by author and filmmaker Howard Burton.
+From 2026 on our focus is on the production of both feature-length and shorter art films, a new video podcast featuring conversations with art experts and – last not but not least – a series of essays about art by author and filmmaker Howard Burton.
 Find out more below.👇

 🔎 By the way, we have deliberately chosen the name Exploring Art History for our substack, YouTube channel and also our Spotify channel to make it easy to find us and share with other art lovers!

-🎬 🎙️ VIDEO PODCAST: We just launched our new Exploring Art History video podcast featuring in-depth conversations with a spectrum of professional art historians, offering a uniquely accessible window into both their research and personal journeys.
-We already have a wonderful line-up of specialists in Dürer, Michelangelo, Titian, Leonardo da Vinci, Roman funeral monuments, the art of illustrations across the ages and more.
+🎬 🎙️ VIDEO PODCAST: Our new Exploring Art History video podcast features seriously-engaging conversations with a spectrum of art experts, including professional art historians, museum directors, curators, authentication specialists, art restorers and more.
+The discussions offer a uniquely accessible window into both their research and personal journeys.

-The Art of Conversation: Ranging over a wide variety of artistic styles and periods, the podcast is explicitly designed for a video format, incorporating a panoply of visual detail throughout in order to best illuminate the captivating mysteries, intriguing discoveries and compelling new interpretations under discussion.
-The podcast is available on our Exploring Art History YouTube channel and Spotify channel.
-The audio version is available on Apple and other audio channels.
+The Art of Conversation: The podcast is explicitly designed for a video format, incorporating lots of visuals in order to illuminate the mysteries, discoveries and new interpretations under discussion.
+The podcast videos are available on our Exploring Art History YouTube channel and Spotify channel.
+We’ve produced carefully edited English subtitles that are the basis for all translated captions on YouTube; Spotify allows only English subtitles.
+The audio version is available on Apple Podcasts and other audio channels.